Our spines are not simply bones. They are complex structures.

 Radicular pain may run from the spine down to the foot or other areas.
 It is a sharp linear pain that may ‘shoot’ along the path of a compressed nerve.

 Referred pain can be felt in several different parts of the body, you might feel it in your legs, bottom or hips.
-It’s duller in nature but is still caused by inflammation around the disc.
+It’s usually duller in nature.

 If the herniated disc material isn’t pressing directly on a nerve, you might just have a general backache, rather than a distinct linear pain.